 Redshift has its storage capacity limit at 2 PB size when the ds2.8x large storage type instance is used.

 For DynamoDb, Amazon does not officially provide any limit for the maximum table size.
-But there is a limit of 400 KB for each item in the table.
+However, there is a limit of 400 KB for each item in the table.
 An item size includes both the attribute name size and attribute value size since the DynamoDB is based on a key-value structure.

 Amazon Redshift Vs DynamoDB – Data replication